NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Results and analysis

-Figure~\ref{Comsol} (right top) shows vertical distribution of stresses $\sigma_{NV}$ in the XZ plane cut through the center of a Cr$_2$O$_3$ square.
-Figure~\ref{Comsol} (right bottom) shows vertically averaged $\sigma_{NV}$ under the center of Cr$_2$O$_3$ square versus the NV layer and the Cr$_2$O$_3$ film thickness.
-The NV thickness has negligible impact on stresses $\sigma_{NV}$ under the film.
-Such a low impact is an advantage, because the thickness of NV layer is estimated indirectly from simulation of ions implantations and diffusion of vacancies.
-The thickness of the films structures, in turn, could be directly measured with a nanometer precision, leading to a negligible contribution to stress uncertainty.
-The stress $\sigma_{NV}$ almost linearly depends on the film thickness providing an additional mean to control stress in the NV layer.
-According to our simulation, there is an impact of the diamond plate dimensions on the stress magnitude, which however becomes negligible when thickness of the diamond substrate becomes larger than 20~$\upmu$m and its latitude larger than 50~$\upmu$m.
+Figure~\ref{Comsol} c) shows the vertical distribution of stresses $\sigma_{NV}$ in the XZ plane cut through the center of a Cr$_2$O$_3$ square.
+Figure~\ref{Comsol} d) shows vertically averaged $\sigma_{NV}$ under the center of Cr$_2$O$_3$ square versus the NV layer and the Cr$_2$O$_3$ film thickness.
+The NV layer thickness has a negligible impact on stresses $\sigma_{NV}$ under the film.
+Such a low impact is an advantage because the thickness of the NV layer is estimated indirectly from the simulation of ions implantations and diffusion of vacancies.
+In turn, the thickness of the film structures can be directly measured with nanometer precision, leading to a negligible contribution to stress uncertainty.
+The stress $\sigma_{NV}$ almost linearly depends on the film thickness providing an additional means to control stress in the NV layer.
+According to our simulation, there is an impact of the diamond plate dimensions on the stress magnitude.
+However, it becomes negligible when the thickness of the diamond substrate becomes larger than 20~$\upmu$m and its latitude larger than 50~$\upmu$m.